WikiEducationFoundation/legalmattic/Privacy-Policy.md

 *   **Business Transfers:** In connection with any merger, sale of organization assets, or acquisition of all or a portion of our organization by another organization, or in the unlikely event that Wiki Education closes down, user information could be one of the assets that is transferred or acquired by a third party.
 If any of these events were to happen, this Privacy Policy would continue to apply to your information and the party receiving your information may continue to use your information, but only consistent with this Privacy Policy.
 *   **With Your Consent:** We may share and disclose information with your consent or at your direction.
 For example, we may share your information with third parties with which you authorize us to do so, such as the social media services that you connect to your site through our Publicize feature.
 *   **Aggregated or De-Identified Information:** We may share information that has been aggregated or reasonably de-identified, so that the information could not reasonably be used to identify you.
 For instance, we may publish aggregate statistics about the use of our Services and we may share a hashed version of your email address to facilitate customized ad campaigns on other platforms.
-*   **Published Support Requests:** And if you send us a request (for example, via a support email or one of our feedback mechanisms), we reserve the right to publish that request in order to help us clarify or respond to your request or to help us support other users.
+*   **Published Support Requests:** If you send us a request (for example, via a support email or one of our feedback mechanisms), we reserve the right to publish that request in order to help us clarify or respond to your request or to help us support other users.

 #### _Information Shared Publicly_